toraora/tora.dev/src/content/blog/mystery-hunt-2023-tech.md

 ## Hunt Website

 [tph-site](https://github.com/teammatehunt/tph-site), the core technology behind this year's Hunt website, is largely unchanged from previous teammate events.
 Past technical write-ups can be found [here (2020)](https://2020.teammatehunt.com/wrapup#tech) and [here (2021)](https://2021.teammatehunt.com/wrapup#technical-details).
-From a traffic scaling perspective, Mystery Hunt (with just shy of 5000 participants) isn't significantly larger than the largest online puzzlehunts.
+From a user count perspective, Mystery Hunt (with just shy of 5000 participants) isn't significantly larger than the largest online puzzlehunts.
 We were able to get away with running the entirety of Hunt — reverse proxy, frontend, backend, database, caching layer, task queue — all off of a single rather beefy cloud server as we normally do...

 ### ... mostly.